clvv/fasd/fad.1.md

 Example for a minimal zsh setup (no tab completion):

-    eval "$(fasd --init posix-alias zsh-hook)"
+    eval "$(fad --init posix-alias zsh-hook)"

 Note that this method will slightly increase your shell start-up time, since calling binaries has overhead.
-You can cache fasd init code if you want minimal overhead.
+You can cache fad init code if you want minimal overhead.
 Example code for bash (to be put into .bashrc):

-    fasd_cache="$HOME/.fasd-init-bash"
+    fad_cache="$HOME/.fad-init-bash"
-    if [ "$(command -v fasd)" -nt "$fasd_cache" -o ! -s "$fasd_cache" ]; then
+    if [ "$(command -v fad)" -nt "$fad_cache" -o ! -s "$fad_cache" ]; then
-      fasd --init posix-alias bash-hook bash-ccomp bash-ccomp-install >| "$fasd_cache" fi
+      fad --init posix-alias bash-hook bash-ccomp bash-ccomp-install >| "$fad_cache" fi
-    source "$fasd_cache"
+    source "$fad_cache"
-    unset fasd_cache
+    unset fad_cache

-Optionally, if you can also source `fasd` if you want `fasd` to be a shell function instead of an executable.
+Optionally, if you can also source `fad` if you want `fad` to be a shell function instead of an executable.

 You can tweak initialization code.
 For instance, if you want to use "c" instead of "z" to do directory jumping, you can use the alias below:

-    alias c='fasd_cd -d'
+    alias c='fad_cd -d'
     # `-d' option present for bash completion
-    # function fasd_cd is defined in posix-alias
+    # function fad_cd is defined in posix-alias

 # MATCHING

 Fasd has three matching modes: default, case-insensitive, and fuzzy.

-For a given set of queries (the set of command-line arguments passed to fasd), a path is a match if and only if:
+For a given set of queries (the set of command-line arguments passed to fad), a path is a match if and only if:

 1. Queries match the path in order.
 2. The last query matches the last segment of the path.

-If no match is found, fasd will try the same process ignoring case.
-If still no match is found, fasd will allow extra characters to be placed between query characters for fuzzy matching.
+If no match is found, fad will try the same process ignoring case.
+If still no match is found, fad will allow extra characters to be placed between query characters for fuzzy matching.

 Tips: